Relintai/pandemonium_engine_docs/03_usage/04_ui/skinning_and_themes/01_gui_skinning.md

 out of the box.
 A theme only describes the configuration, however, and it is still the job of each individual control to use that configuration in the way it requires to display itself.
-This is important to remember when implementing `your own custom controls doc_custom_gui_controls )`.
+This is important to remember when implementing your own custom controls.

-Note:

-   Even the Pandemonium editor itself relies on the default theme.
+Note: Even the Pandemonium editor itself relies on the default theme.
 But it doesn't look the same as a Pandemonium project, because it applies its own heavily customized theme on top of the default one.
-In principle, this works exactly like it would in your game as explained `below doc_gui_theme_in_project )`.
+In principle, this works exactly like it would in your game as explained below.

 ### Theme items

 The configuration that is stored in a theme consists of theme items.
 Each item has a unique name and must be one of the following data types:

--  **Color**

-   A `color` value, which is often used for fonts and backgrounds.
+-  **Color** A `color` value, which is often used for fonts and backgrounds.
 Colors can also be used for modulation of controls and icons.

--  **Constant**

-   An integer value, which can be used either for numeric properties of controls (such as the item separation in a `BoxContainer`), or for boolean flags (such as the drawing of relationship lines in a `Tree`).
+-  **Constant** An integer value, which can be used either for numeric properties of controls (such as the item separation in a `BoxContainer`), or for boolean flags (such as the drawing of relationship lines in a `Tree`).

--  **Font**

-   A `font` resource, which is used by controls that display text.
+-  **Font** A `font` resource, which is used by controls that display text.
 Fonts contain most text rendering settings, except for its size and color.
 On top of that, alignment and text direction are controlled by individual controls.

--  **Icon**

-   A `texture` resource, which is normally used to display an icon (on a `Button`, for example).
+-  **Icon** A `texture` resource, which is normally used to display an icon (on a `Button`, for example).

--  **StyleBox**

-   A `StyleBox` resource, a collection of configuration options which define the way a UI panel should be displayed.
+-  **StyleBox** A `StyleBox` resource, a collection of configuration options which define the way a UI panel should be displayed.
 This is not limited to the `Panel` control, as styleboxes are used by many controls for their backgrounds and overlays.